CodyDegraffeNiles/Cacophony/README.md

 #### Live Chat

-Users can chat in real time through websockets implemented by Action Cables.
-This is achieved by utilzing React Life Cycle Methods and Action Cables.
-When a componet mounts, a cable subscription is set up, when the component is updated, the subscription is unsubscribed and then resubscried with the new params, and finally when the component unmounts the subscription is removed.
+Users can chat in real-time through WebSockets implemented by Action Cables.
+This is achieved by utilizing React life cycle methods and Action Cables.
+When a component mounts, a cable subscription is set up, when the component is updated, the subscription is unsubscribed and then resubscribed with the new params, and finally when the component unmounts the subscription is removed.

 ```JavaScript
   // Inside a React Class Component containing a channel's messages or dms